 It’s important to understand the difference between height and growth.
 Height is simply how tall or short your child might be at any given point in time.
 Your child’s growth is the dynamic measure of how your child’s height changes over time, and is used to determine any health or nutritional abnormalities, or underlying growth disorders.

 Normal growth is when your child’s height measurements over time, fall within the average range of what is expected for his or her age.
 There is a natural variation in all children’s height, and children in the same family may be shorter or taller than one another.
-The important thing is that when their height is taken accurately and plotted over time, they should stay on approximately the same percentile on the CDC standardized growth chart.
+The important thing is that when their height is taken accurately and plotted over time, they should stay on approximately the same percentile on Australian and New Zealand standardised growth charts.

 Parents often worry about how short or tall their child will be, so it is always a good idea for them to have some idea of what to expect.
 A quick and easy way to figure an approximate target for your child’s ultimate height is to use the following formula:

-If your child is a boy, you can add five inches to his mother’s height in inches and then add this number to his father’s height in inches.
+- If your child is a boy, you can add 13 cm to his mother’s height in centimetres and then add this number to his father’s height in centimetres.
 Take this number and divide it by 2 to get an approximate height target.

-If your child is a girl, subtract five inches from her father’s height and then add this to her mother’s height in inches.
+- If your child is a girl, subtract 13 cm from her father’s height and then add this to her mother’s height in centimetres.
 Take this number and divide it by 2 to get an approximate height target.

 Again, this gives you an approximation of what the genetic height potential is for your child.

 It may also help to know that children have a predictable rate of growth, which is known to endocrinologists as the “rule of halves.”
-Here’s how it works: let’s say a child is born at 20 inches long; during the first year of age, that child will grow about half of that amount, or 10 inches.
-The next year, that child will grow half again, which is 5 inches.
-One more year after that, the child will grow half again, which is 2.5 inches.
-From that point on (at 3 years), most children grow about 2 inches per year until puberty, which usually involves a growth spurt of 4-6 inches for boys and 3-5 inches in girls in one year.
+Here’s how it works: let’s say a child is born at 50 cm long; during the first year of age, that child will grow about half of that amount, or 25 centimetres The next year, that child will grow half again, which is 13 centimetres.
+One more year after that, the child will grow half again, which is 6 centimetres.
+From that point on (at 3 years), most children grow about 5 centimetres per year until puberty, which usually involves a growth spurt of 10-15 centimetres for boys and 8-13 centimetres in girls in one year.
 After puberty, sex hormones cause the growth plates in the body to mature; at which point growth slows down.

 On the whole, there may be occasional variations in this rule of halves, as children grow in a step-wise fashion, which means in spurts, rather than in a linear fashion.
-However, if a child over 2 years of age is persistently growing less than 2 inches a year over time, or consistently growing more than 2 inches a year over time, this may be an indication of a health problem.
+However, if a child over 2 years of age is persistently growing less than 5 centimetres a year over time, or consistently growing more than 5 centimetres a year over time, this may be an indication of a health problem.
 Ask about how much height your child has gained since the last doctor’s visit and discuss any growth concerns you may have.

 Too little or too much growth can be a sign of a medical problem.
 This can include conditions such as nutritional deficiencies, infections, genetic diseases, hormonal disorders, or diseases of the liver, kidneys or gastrointestinal tract.
 A series of tests and a physical examination with a thorough medical and family history can be used to rule out these and other disorders.
 Most children with suspected growth abnormalities are referred to an endocrinologist (type of doctor that specializes in diseases related to hormones and growth) for further evaluation and treatment.